laravel/spark-next-docs/1.x/spark-paddle/events.md

 [[toc]]

-Spark dispatches several [events](https://laravel.com/docs/events) that you may listen for.
+Spark dispatches several [events](https://laravel.com/docs/events) that you may intercept and handle based on your application's needs.
 We will describe each of these events below.

 ## `Spark\Events\SubscriptionCreated`

-This event is dispatched when a subscription is created with a status of "trailing" or "active".
+This event is dispatched when a subscription is created with a status of `trialing` or `active`.

 ## `Spark\Events\SubscriptionUpdated`